BryanH/Wordpress-Pages-Navigation-Widget/README.markdown

 ## Upgrade Notice

+### 1.22
+* Added Categories as a navigation option

 ### 1.21
-* Works with Wordpress 4.2.x
+* Tested with Wordpress 4.2.x
+* Removed links as a navigation option

 ### 1.01
 * Cosmetic change in plugin management page